-Lord DERBY is at feud with Preston by his agent; the Earl's people have been quarrelling with the town's people through the corporation.
-A tenant of the Earl had been fined for allowing the public thoroughfare to be obstructed.
+Dord Derby is at leud with Preston by his agent; the Earl's people have been quarrelling with the town's people through the corporation. tenant of the Earl had been fined for allowing the public thoroughfare to be obstructed.
 Public thoroughfare!
-It is a private road constructed by the Earl, as he tells the Daily News, all for the benefit of Preston.
-Such is the gratitude of corporations ; Lord DERBY's agent threw a chain across the highway, the corporation go to law, but Lord DERBY, with a real magnanimity although exercised in a small matter, declares that he shall inquire into the case; and, perhaps, he may settle it out of his own generosity, without a squabble between the town that once returned him, and his carldom.
-Another point of law has been mosted by some of the journals, rather interesting to divers persons, especially the ordinary shareholders.
-Is Scotch and English law the same with regard to guilty connivance at fraud in which connivers do not participate?
-Lord HANDYSIDE and the jury at the Stirling Circuit Court have decided that two clerks who knew of the defalcations committed by Mr. SALMON, the respectable manager of the Falkirk Branch of the Commercial Bank of Scotland, were guilty as accomplices, although they had not really assisted, and had taken none of the proceeds; but only knew of the fraud, and did not report it.
+It is a private road constructed by the Earl, as he tells the Duily News, all for the menefit of Preston.
+Such is the gratitude of corporations; Lord Derby's agent threw a chain across the highway, the corporation go to law, but Lord Derby, with a real magnanimity although exercised in a small matter, declares that he shall inquire into the case; and, perhaps, he may settle it out of his own generosity, without a squabble between the town that once returned him, and his carldom.

+Another point of law has been mooted by some of the journals, rather interesting to divers persons, especially the ordinary shareholders.
+Is Scotch and English law the same with regard to guilty connivance at fraud in which comivers do not participate?
+Lord HANDYSIDE and the jury at the Stirling Circuit Court have decided that two clerks who knew of the defalcations committed by Mr. Salmon, the respectable manager of the Falkirk Branch of the Commercial Bank of Scotland, were guilty as accomplices, although they had not really assisted, and had taken none of the proceeds; but only knew of the fraud, and did not report it.
 This looks like common sense; but English law is not always ruled by common sense.
 If it had been, some persons who suspected the conduct of RED-PATH, or of DAVIDSON and GORDON, might have been placed in an awkward position.
-However, the prices of last quarter should be declared.

-position of BATES was not unlike that of the two clerks; only, as a partner, he must have in some degree shared the proceeds.
+However, the position of Bates was not unlike that of the two clerks; caly, as a partner, he must have in some degree shared the proceeds.